MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-17-adsb/README.md

 # Generic Buy Now, Pay Later Project

 ## Env Setup
-Wnsure the latest version of Anaconda is installed.
+Ensure the latest version of Anaconda is installed.
 Create a conda env with all required dependencies from the env.yml file provided by running `conda env create -f env.yml` in the project root directory.

 ## Running the pipeline